Can taking business risks pay off in a challenging environment?

 That doesn’t mean you can’t be diverse in what you offer your clients and customers.

-For Sadler’s Wells, this means focusing on being a world-class dance and production house, and not also presenting theatre performances, for example.
+For Sadler’s Wells, this means focusing on being a world-class dance and production organisation, and not also presenting theatre performances, for example.
 Instead, it means focusing on presenting world-class dance in all its forms, supporting a diverse portfolio of artists and genres in its programme, from ballet to hip hop.

 For businesses in other sectors, this diversification or adaptation might come in the form of a new channel.
 So, the service you offer or the product you sell stays the same, but how people access that or buy from you changes.
 Going online is the obvious example.